Founder, COSEND & Holy Goats

 Holy Goats began with a simple question: “How can we help communities here in a way that is sustainable, not dependent?”

-In early 2024, COSEND founder Nathan Hammond flew into a rugged landing strip in northern Kenya's Baringo County.
+In early 2024, COSEND (the parent organization of Holy Goats) founder Nathan Hammond flew into a rugged landing strip in northern Kenya’s Baringo County.
 There he met local pastors, a Kenyan missionary named Mike, and community leaders from a remote Pokot valley—home to tens of thousands of people with no school, no hospital, no reliable water source, and no church.

 As they sat together at a simple table, a young man from the community, Tico, shared an idea: if pastors had goats, they could build wealth that could be passed down and multiplied.
 That conversation became the spark that grew into Holy Goats—a cooperative goat business model designed to lift pastors, churches, and entire communities.